-By seeing a longer view of the future, you’ll reassure yourself that her preferences now won’t matter down the line.
+By seeing a longer view of the future, you can reassure yourself that her preferences now won’t matter down the line.

 4. Don’t make a big deal out of it

 I had taken my son to a gymnasium class—thankfully a trial run to see how he’d like it.
 But whereas other kids followed along with the activities, my son wanted none of it.
-Instead, he walked around the whole room, touching this and that, even pressing his face against the window.
+Instead, he walked around the room, touching this and that, even pressing his face against the window.

 I was mortified.

 But I also knew that making a big deal out of his refusal to participate would make the problem worse and add needless pressure.
 Instead, I accepted that this was his way of playing.
 I may have brought him to the class for social development, but he was more interested in exploring the different toys.

 The more we fuss about these situations, the more we send the message that we don’t accept them regardless of their preferences.

 As you likely know, worrying doesn’t help much.
 Instead, remind yourself that there’s no single “right” way to play.
-Not every child likes the same activities or toys either, and probably have their own quirks as well.
+Not every child likes the same activities or toys either, and probably have their quirks as well.
 Don’t make a big deal out of it, as that can send the message that something is wrong with her.

 Well, guess what: eventually, my child did go down the slide, all on his own.
 He decided he was ready, and with no pressure, agreed to take that first step.

 These are a far cry from those earlier days when I worried and wondered “What if?”
-Now I know that it’s totally okay if my kids—any of our kids—doesn’t always like what others do.
+Now I know that it’s okay if my kids—any of our kids—don’t always like what others do.